ItsNovrix/comment-scout/README.md

 ![post_requirements]

-The whitelist configuration allows you to customize what posts you want Comment Scout to act on.
+The whitelist configuration section allows you to customize what posts you want Comment Scout to act on.
 The blacklist does the opposite, allowing you to select what posts the Comment Scout should ignore.
-You can use either one, both or none if you want to disable the app.
+You can use either one, both or none (if you want to disable the app).

 Optionally, you can choose to ignore approved, removed and/or filtered posts.
 Deleted posts are always ignored.

 Currently, you can set:

-- **A Regex pattern the post title must match.**
+- **A Regex pattern that the post title must match.**
-	- refer to your favourite Regex editor (e.g. https://regexr.com/).
+	- Refer to your favourite Regex editor (e.g. https://regexr.com/).

 - **A requirement for a link in the post body.**
 	- This mainly applies to text posts that contain links - Link/Image posts don't count.
 	- Gallery/Multi-image posts are their own can of worms but long story short, this also doesn't apply to the Caption and URL fields of those.

-- **A requirement for a minimum/maximum post body length.**
+- **A requirement for minimum/maximum post body length.**

 - **A list of post flairs, one of which the post must have.**
-	- Text or Flair Template ID
+	- Flair Text or Flair Template ID can be used

 - **A list of user flairs, one of which the user must have.**
-	- Text or Flair Template ID
+	- Flair Text or Flair Template ID can be used
-	- Note that due to technical constraints, the user flair is checked **only** once when the post is first created - unlike other options, the app won't know if the user flair has been changed after a reminder is given and/or before an action is taken.
+	- Note that due to technical constraints, the user flair is checked **only** once when the post is first created.
+Unlike other options, Comment Scout won't know if the user flair has been changed after a notice is submitted and/or before an action is taken.

 ## 2. Comment Requirements